 Dr Tarryn Turnbull

-- Assessing the ubiquity of photosynthetically active radiation (Q) being only ‘visible light’ amongst plants of different life forms;
+- Assessing the ubiquity of photosynthetically active radiation (Q) being only ‘visible light’ amongst Australian native plants of different life forms;

-- Determining what physiological traits a plant must exhibit in order to use wavelengths not included in Q for photosynthesis;
+- Determining what physiological traits these plants must exhibit in order to use wavelengths not included in Q for photosynthesis;

-- Examining the influence of structural and physiological features on within-leaf light environment and photosynthesis.
+- Examining the influence of chemical, structural and physiological features on within-leaf light environment and photosynthesis.

-I have successfully co-supervised two Honours students at UNSW (both graduating with first-class honours) and am currently cosupervising two PhD students at the University of Sydney.
+Taz has successfully co-supervised two Honours students at UNSW (both graduating with first-class honours) and is currently co-supervising two PhD students at the University of Sydney.

 - Testing climatic, physiological and hydrological assumptions underpinning water yield from montane forests; Adams M, Ferguson C, Hepplewhite C, Tissue D, Phillips N, Buckley T, Turnbull T, Buckly T, Phillips N, Tissue D, Vervoort R, Hepplewhite C; Australian Research Council (ARC)/Linkage Projects (LP).